nodejs/node/doc/api/smalloc.markdown

 v8 does not support allocating external array data to an Array, and if passed will throw.

-It's possible is to specify the type of external array data you would like.
+It's possible to specify the type of external array data you would like.
 All possible options are listed in `smalloc.Types`.
 Example usage:

     var doubleArr = smalloc.alloc(3, smalloc.Types.Double);